A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Introduction

-\bpara{Contributions and Overview of Results.} The contributions are summarized as follows: \begin{enumerate}[leftmargin = *,label =$\bullet$] \item We formulate a novel system model for the NR-BD-RIS-enabled secure FD wireless circulator in \fig{fig:system}, where multiple FD users communicate via NR-BD-RIS and signals are transmitted in one direction. {The signals from other FD users (\ie multi-user (MU) interference) are suppressed, which prevents eavesdropping.} Each FD user is equipped with multiple antennas for simultaneous transmission and reception.
+\bpara{Contributions and Overview of Results.} The contributions are summarized as follows: \begin{enumerate}[leftmargin = *,label =$\bullet$] \item We formulate a novel system model for the NR-BD-RIS-enabled secure FD wireless circulator in \fig{fig:system}, where multiple FD UEs communicate via NR-BD-RIS and signals are transmitted in one direction. {The signals leaked from other FD UEs (\ie multi-user (MU) interference or the eavesdropping signal) are suppressed, which prevents potential eavesdropping.} Each FD UE is equipped with multiple antennas for simultaneous transmission and reception.
 The model accounts for self-interference, loop interference, and multi-user interference.
 Both direct and reflected channels are included to illustrate the advantages of the NR-BD-RIS.

 \item Unlike existing studies that neglect structural scattering, which represents specular reflection caused by the BD-RIS when inactive, we adopt a physics-compliant model that incorporates structural scattering.
 This model effectively demonstrates the consistent superiority of NR-BD-RIS over R-BD-RIS and D-RIS in terms of sum-rate performance.